Jack the Lad: Northern folk rock, 1974–75

-Clements left in late 1974 and was replaced by two former members of northern folk rock band Hedgehog Pie, Ian 'Walter' Fairbairn (guitar, mandolin, violin, banjo, vocals) and Phil Murray (bass, vocals), which inevitably, together with the loss of a main songwriter, gave the band a much more traditional focus.
-This may have helped them gain greater acceptance in the folk world, and they headlined the Cambridge folk festival in 1974.
+Clements left in late 1974 and was replaced by two former members of northern folk rock band Hedgehog Pie, Walter Fairbairn (guitar, mandolin, violin, banjo, vocals) and Phil Murray (bass, vocals), which inevitably, together with the loss of a main songwriter, gave the band a much more traditional focus.
+This may have helped them gain greater acceptance in the folk world, and they headlined the Cambridge Folk Festival in 1974.
 On the second album The Old Straight Track (1974), five of the eleven tracks were traditional songs, three of the rest were written by Cowe with Mitchell only contributing one this time.
 The album was very well received and was voted Folk Album of the Year by Melody Maker.

-The third album Rough Diamonds, which also featured musical and artistic contributions from Lindisfarne's Ray Jackson, and the single 'Gentleman Soldier' (both 1975), were both produced by Fairport Convention stalwart Simon Nicol.
-The latter, which featured John Kirkpatrick on button accordion, was a new arrangement of a traditional song which borrowed the vocal four-part harmony break from 'Twist And Shout' for the introduction, and featured a Scottish accordion reel back to back with a mock-heavy rock guitar solo.
-Presenter John Peel placed it at No.3 in his favourite singles of the year, calling it 'one of the most joyous records I've heard in my life'. but like all previous attempts it failed to chart..
-Songwriting was split with Cowe and Mitchell contributing four songs each with the remaining three being traditional songs.
+The third album Rough Diamonds, which also featured musical and artistic contributions from Lindisfarne's Ray Jackson, and the single "Gentleman Soldier" (both 1975), were both produced by Fairport Convention stalwart Simon Nicol.
+The latter, which featured John Kirkpatrick on button accordion, was a new arrangement of a traditional song which borrowed the vocal four-part harmony break from "Twist and Shout" for the introduction, and featured a Scottish accordion reel back to back with a mock-heavy rock guitar solo.
+Presenter John Peel placed it at No.3 in his favourite singles of the year, calling it "one of the most joyous records I've heard in my life".
+But like all previous attempts it failed to chart..
+Song-writing was split with Cowe and Mitchell contributing four songs each with the remaining three being traditional songs.